The new liberation: A legacy of unfailing student power in Bangladesh

 “Rage, rage against the dying of the light” – Dylan Thomas.

-5 August 2024
+August 5, 2024

-Shahbag: The epicentre of revolution
+Shahbag: The epicentre of the revolution

 Despite facing arbitrary arrests, torture, and night raids, the students’ resolve remained unshaken and unbroken.
-The coordinators of “Students Against Discrimination” were taken into police custody and subjected to severe torture, but they refused to surrender.
+The coordinators of “Students Against Discrimination” were taken into police custody and subjected to severe torture, but they simply refused to surrender.

 Their courage became contagious, spreading beyond campuses and inspiring ordinary citizens to join the cause.
 What began as a movement for educational reform evolved into a nationwide uprising against an oppressive regime.